openmrs/openmrs-contrib-rest-api-docs/source/includes/Concepts/concept_source.md

 ## Delete a concept source

 * Delete or Retire a target concept source type by its UUID.
-Returns a `404 Not Found` status if concept source not exists.If user not logged in to perform this action, a `401 Unauthorized` status returned.
+Returns a `404 Not Found` status if concept source not exists.
+If user not logged in to perform this action, a `401 Unauthorized` status returned.

     ### Query Parameters